I welcome the Minister of State at the Department of Finance, Deputy Patrick O'Donovan.

 The confidence and supply agreement has ensured that the previous two budgets have been progressive and directed at those who needed it most.
 This marked a shift from the policies of the previous Government of Fine Gael and the Labour Party.
 The agreement includes a commitment to maintain our promise of meeting in full the domestic and European Union fiscal rules as enshrined in law.
 It also commits to address unmet needs and introduce budgets that will involve, at a minimum, a 2:1 split between investment in public spending and tax reductions and to maintain our 12.5% corporation tax rate, which is very important.

 In 2018, the National Treatment Purchase Fund, NTPF, was allocated €55 million to tackle hospital waiting lists.
-We secured a 50 cents reduction in prescription charges for those aged under 70 and a reduction in the drug payment scheme threshold from €144 to €134.
+We secured a 50 cent reduction in prescription charges for those aged under 70 and a reduction in the drug payment scheme threshold from €144 to €134.
 We also secured increases in personal assistance hours, home help hours and home care packages and agreed an additional €435 million for mental health services to achieve A Vision for Change service levels.
 All those measures need to be put on the record and remembered.

 It is critical that budget 2019 continues to be progressive and delivers on tackling housing and health issues in particular.
 Despite healthy economic indicators, there are more than 3,500 children in emergency accommodation, rents are becoming increasingly unaffordable and the housing crisis is impacting negatively on our economy.